Jerry Seinfeld: Career

-Early career
+1976–1987: Rise to prominence

 Seinfeld developed an interest in stand-up comedy after brief stints in college productions.
 He appeared on open-mic nights at Budd Friedman's Improv Club while attending Queens College.
 After graduation in 1976, he tried out at an open-mic night at New York City's Catch a Rising Star, which led to an appearance in a Rodney Dangerfield HBO special.
 In 1980, he had a small recurring role on the sitcom Benson, playing Frankie, a mail-delivery boy who had comedy routines that no one wanted to hear.
 Seinfeld was abruptly fired from the show due to creative differences.
-Seinfeld has said that he was not told he had been fired until he turned up for the read-through session for an episode and found that there was no script for him.
+Seinfeld said that he was not told he had been fired until he arrived for a read-through session and found that there was no script for him.
 In January 1981, he performed stand-up on An Evening at the Improv.
-In May 1981, Seinfeld made an appearance on The Tonight Show Starring Johnny Carson, impressing Carson and the audience, leading to frequent appearances on that show and others, including Late Night with David Letterman.
+In May, Seinfeld made an appearance on The Tonight Show Starring Johnny Carson, impressing Carson and the audience, leading to frequent appearances on that show and others, including Late Night with David Letterman.
 On September 5, 1987, his first one-hour special Stand-Up Confidential aired live on HBO.

-Seinfeld
+1988–1998: Seinfeld and stardom

 Seinfeld created The Seinfeld Chronicles with Larry David in 1988 for NBC.
-The show was later renamed Seinfeld to avoid confusion with the short-lived teen sitcom The Marshall Chronicles.
-By its third season, it had become the most watched sitcom on American television.
+It was renamed Seinfeld to avoid confusion with the short-lived teen sitcom The Marshall Chronicles.
+By its third season, Seinfeld had become the most watched sitcom on American television.
 The final episode aired in 1998, and the show has been a popular syndicated re-run ever since.
+NBC offered Seinfeld $110 million—a record $5 million an episode for a 22-episode tenth season—but he declined.
 Along with Seinfeld, the show starred Saturday Night Live alumna Julia Louis-Dreyfus and established actors Michael Richards and Jason Alexander.
 Alexander played George, a caricature of Larry David.
-Seinfeld is the only actor to appear in every episode of the show.
+Seinfeld is the only actor to appear in every episode.

-Seinfeld has said that his show was influenced by the 1950s sitcom The Abbott and Costello Show.
-In the Seinfeld season 6 DVD set, commenting on the episode "The Gymnast", Seinfeld cited Jean Shepherd as an influence, saying, "He really formed my entire comedic sensibility—I learned how to do comedy from Jean Shepherd."
-From 2004 to 2007, the former Seinfeld cast and crew recorded audio commentaries for episodes of the DVD releases of the show.